 Seminar on Living and Learning in Valparaíso

 The CIEE Seminar on Living and Learning in Valparaíso is designed to improve students’ intercultural communication and competence while studying abroad by considering how Chileans are different from, and similar to, themselves and others.
 The course offers opportunities, both in and outside the classroom, to develop insights and the skills necessary to interact effectively and appropriately, and to gain a better understanding and appreciation of the cultural richness of Chile.
 The course materials are in English and the course is taught in Spanish.
-Contact hours: 25.
-Recommended credit: 2 semester/3 quarter hours.
-Instructor: Marcia Vera, CIEE Resident Director.
+Contact hours: 45.
+Recommended credit: 3 semester / 4.5 quarter hours.